fchauvel/MAD/README.md

     * A test factory shared among simulation test
     * Move the creation of workers from Service to the autoscaling strategy
     * Merge test_evaluation and test_interpreter
+    * Merge throttling and Task pool into Bounded task pool

 ## NEXT RELEASE CHANGE LOG